serverless/blog/posts/2016-12-02-serverless-v1.3.0.md

 No need to configure the `credentials` file through the `aws-cli` anymore.

+You can read more about the new config functionality in [the documentation](https://serverless.com/framework/docs/providers/aws/cli-reference/config/).

 ### Lambda versioning

-Keeping a history of all your deployed Lambda functions is an important feature if you e.g. want to rollback to a specific function.
+Keeping a history of all your deployed Lambda functions is an important feature.
 Serverless now supports automatic Lambda versioning with the help of the build in Lambda versions AWS provides.

 You don't need to change anything.
 Just deploy your service as usual and Serverless will version your Lambda functions from now on.